paulahemsi/piscine_cpp/module_04/README.md

 > Canonical form should always include a constructor that takes in no parameter.
 So if one class can only need to instantiated with parameters, That means either the default constructor must be private, or it must be declared but non-implemented, to comply with Canonical form.

+**Random**

+About how to make [random numbers generators more random](https://www.dreamincode.net/forums/topic/29294-making-pseudo-random-number-generators-more-random/)

+A random number generated from the `rand()` function isn't actually random.
+It simply is a transformation.
+Every time we call `rand()` it takes the seed and/or the last random number(s) generated, runs a mathematical operation on those numbers, and returns the result.
+So if the **seed state** is the **same** each time (as it is if you don't call **srand with a truly random number**), then you will always get the same 'random' numbers out.